-Steve Cattle started martial arts at the age of 12 in York, with Judo in February 1960, after 10 years he had gained 2nd Dan.
-Later in 1962 he also began training in Karate under the tutelage of Gordon Thompson, at the first karate club in York.
-He was awarded his Shodan (1st Dan) by Sensei Enoeda five years later.
-Steve went on to become a member of the British team in 1966 until he stopped competing in 1989.
-Sensei Kase awarded Steve his 6th Dan in 1994
+In February 1960, aged 12, Steve Cattle entered martial arts, taking up judo in his birthplace, York.
+Ten years later, he had gained 2nd Dan in that discipline.
+In 1962, he began training at the first karate club in York, under the tutelage of Gordon Thompson.
+Five years later, Steve was awarded his Shodan (1st Dan) by Sensei Keinosuke Enoeda and became a member of the British team in 1966 until he stopped competing in 1989.
+Sensei Kase awarded Steve his 6th Dan in 1994.

-Steve Cattle died suddenly in 1995 but his legacy continues in the association he founded, the English Shotokan Academy.
+On the 21st February, 1995, Steve Cattle died suddenly, but his legacy continues in the association he founded, the English Shotokan Academy.

-The senior E.S.A. instructors all trained with Steve and his advanced teaching methods are still being used and passed on today, together with those of his teacher Sensei Kase.
-Steve was a very well known and highly respected Karate-ka and as a former British Champion and member of the British Team for 25 years, winning many major titles, he was renowned for his phenomenal speed and superb fighting spirit.
-However it was his depth of study of Shotokan Karate Kata that made him a bunkai (application) expert.
-As Steve put it, the movements in the Kata are "the heart and soul" of karate, something the E.S.A. continues to put emphasis on.
+The senior E.S.A. instructors all trained with Steve and they continue to pass on his advanced teaching methods today, together with those of his teacher, Sensei Kase.
+Steve was a very well-known and highly respected karate-ka.
+Renowned for his phenomenal speed and superb fighting spirit, this former British Champion and member of the British Team for 25 years, won many major titles.
+Furthermore, his depth of study of Shotokan Karate Kata made him a bunkai (application) expert.
+As Steve put it, the movements in the Kata are "the heart and soul" of karate, something the E.S.A. contunues to emphasise.

 Tribute to Sensei Cattle